stephanfowler/nft-surface/smart-contract/README.md

 Images are always expected to be in the `images` subdirectory of the catalog directory.

 In this json file, manually provide the basic data for each NFT; see an example catalog item below.
 These should be added in display order to the `NFTs` JSON array in the file.
-This is enhanced in-file by the `catalog` task, which automatically manages IPFS metadata/image uploads, image measurement, image optimisation for web display, lay-minting signatures, and adds the relevant properties to the manually-entered NFTs' initial properties.
+This is enhanced in-file by the `catalog` task, which automatically manages IPFS metadata/image uploads, image measurement, web image optimisation, signatures to enable lazy-minting - and adds these relevant properties to the NFTs' manually-entered properties.

 Importantly, there is a specific catalog file _for each network_ that you choose to deploy to (ie. localhost, testnets such as Rinkeby, and Mainnet).
 The json file names are differentiated by the integer ["chainid"](https://besu.hyperledger.org/en/stable/Concepts/NetworkID-And-ChainID/) of the network, according to this form:
 ```